Sanchez walkoff homer gives Yanks 4-3 win, sweep of Twins

 Dellin Betances (1-1) struck out the side on 13 pitches in the ninth for his first win since June 27.
 The big right-hander struggled to keep from flying open on his delivery during the second half last season and early this year, causing control problems.

+"I tried to get a ground-ball double play," Rodney said.
+"I left the pitch a little bit high in the strike zone."

-Eduardo Escobar hit a two-run homer in the third on the ninth pitch of his at-bat against Jordan Montgomery.
-Robbie Grossman, who had three hits, homered in sixth against Domingo German.
+Eduardo Escobar hit a two-run homer in the third on the ninth pitch of his at-bat against Montgomery.
+Robbie Grossman, who had three hits, homered in the sixth against Domingo German.

 Montgomery needed 76 pitches to get through the first three innings and allowed four hits and three walks in five innings.